Pathinettam Padi

 The film was released in theaters on 5 July 2019.

 Plot

-Students of two schools in Trivandrum, Kerala, India that cater to different economical classes are in a tussle.
+Students of two schools in Trivandrum, Kerala, India that cater to different economic classes are in a tussle.
 While one set struggles for survival, the other is busy finding joy in drugs.
 The two groups keep finding reasons to mess with each other.
-Will they find the purpose of their lives amid the chaos?
+It revolves around the two rebel leaders of the groups and their epic tale of romance, rivalry and friendship.
+Prof. John Abraham(Mammooty) guides these youngsters as they step from adolescence to adulthood.